juergenmeinecke/EMET8002/topics.rst

 .. note::

-   In the first week of the semester I will try to match up students with supervisors.
+   During the first two weeks of the semester I will try to match up students with supervisors.
 Note that this process will be double-blind.
 You do not know which supervisor proposed which topic, the supervisor does not know which student chooses her/his topic.
+You and the supervisor will only find out after the match is made.

+   Further rules of the game:

-Also, each topic will only be assigned to one student.
+   * Each topic will be assigned at most once.

-   Details on the matching algorithm will be provided during lecture.
-It would be a clever strategy of yours to make a ranking of topics rather than fixating on one particular topic.
+   * Some faculty members have submitted two topics but are required to only supervise one of these.

+   * Only students **enrolled** in EMET8002 will be considered.

+   * First deadline for submitting your topic preferences: Friday 25 July, 12pm.
+Those of you who submit their preferences by that deadline will get matched in the first round.

+   * Second deadline for submitting your topic preferences: Wednesday 30 July, 4pm.
+You can only submit preferences for those topics that are left over after the first round (see previous bullet point).

+   * If there are more students than available topics, then a random device will exclude students from participation in the course.

+   * If necessary, Masters students may get priority over PhD students.

+   * How do you submit your topic preferences?
+By e-mailing juergen.meinecke@anu.edu.au a ranking of at least 5 topics.
+Make sure you confirm that you are enrolled for the course and mention your degree (Masters, PhD, other).

+   * What happens after matches are made?
+I will let you know which topic you got and then will reveal to you the name of the supervising faculty member.
+You will then need to contact the faculty member within 24 hours and start working on the project as soon as possible.

+   * Once a topic has been assigned to you, you cannot choose a different topic.

 .. admonition:: Topic 1